AIMS Center Flyer

 Comparing Collaborative Care to Usual Care

-Compared to usual care, Collaborative Care is shown to increase the effectiveness of depression treatment and lower total healthcare costs.
+Compared with usual care, Collaborative Care has been shown to improve the effectiveness of depression treatment and lower total healthcare costs.
 This handout outlines those differences using data from the IMPACT trial.

 Why Practice Collaborative Care?

-We highly encourage that this document be shared with PCPs, stakeholders, and others looking to implement CoCM.
+This resource outlines the benefits of Collaborative Care and is designed to be shared with PCPs, stakeholders, and others looking to implement CoCM.

 Evidence Base for Collaborative Care